-The school will record the progress of each pupil against age related expectations.
+The school will record the progress of each pupil against age related expectations using Learning Ladders and a tracking spreadsheet designed to monitor progress.

 Supplementing judgements with other forms of evidence

 The school also uses other sources of data to ensure that pupils' relative strengths and weaknesses are accurately and consistently assessed.
 These include: